gapdays/gapdays2024-summer/registration.md

 We are looking for more talks, so please <a href="mailto:{{site.email}}">contact us via email</a> and let us know if you would like to give a talk about your research!
 We welcome talks about computational mathematics research, which utilised GAP.

 ### On funding
-~~We have some limited funding to support travel and accommodation costs (partially or fully) for participants in need of it.
+<s>We have some limited funding to support travel and accommodation costs
+(partially or fully) for participants in need of it.
 If you do so, please send an email to [{{site.email}}](mailto:{{site.email}}) containing the following information